 On our tour, we’ll share Alexai Galaviz-Budziszewski’s perspectives on everyday life in Pilsen.
 His novel, “Painted Cities,” illustrates both the beauty and brutality of life in Pilsen during the ’70s.
 We will use these stories to explore the complex changes in Pilsen, from the gritty inner city of the recent past to the Yuppie playgrounds of the possible present and future.

-In that regard, this Pilsen tour is a sort of “People’s History” of the neighborhood.
-Instead of focusing on the history and architecture of power, like downtown skyscrapers, we are going to find the spectacular in the everyday cityscape of our Chicago neighborhoods.
 For example, we’ll talk about why buildings are “sunken” below the street level in Chicago.
 We’ll also stop at a storefront that is now someone’s living room.
 There, instead of a retail display, we’ll see their personal hodgepodge of knickknacks.

 The tour tells how some of the honorary street signs that pepper our neighborhoods laud the everyday people who make this city great.
 Tour guests will also consider the role of artists in Pilsen, and the evolution of painted public art, from community murals, to graffiti, and the street art of today.